ashish-ajm/node-mongo-apis/README.md

 # node-mongo-apis
-This node mongo api is based on best file structure and
+This node mongo api is based on best file structure.